-The starter kit has a set of peripherals that showcase some of the features of the BGM121.
+The starter kit has a set of peripherals that showcase some of the features of the xGM210L.

-Be aware that most BGM121 I/O routed to peripherals are also routed to the breakout pads.
-This must be taken into consideration when using the breakout pads for your application.
+Be aware that most xGM210L I/O routed to peripherals are also routed to the breakout pads or the EXP header.
+This must be taken into consideration when using these.